 Renewal fees are half of the amount of the fee for the renewed APA.

-- Lack of comparable transactions between unrelated parties in comparable circumstances.
+The absence of comparable transactions between unrelated parties in similar circumstances.

 To meet the taxpayers’ expectations, the legislator pointed out that a taxpayer can recognize a transfer pricing adjustment by changing the amount of revenues or expenses if the following cumulative conditions are met: